autopilot-rs/autopy-legacy/README.markdown

 	where_is_the_monkey_i_say()

+## Closing & API Reference

 As I hope you can see, these functions are enormously useful and have a number of practical values.

 Hope you enjoy using pydroid!
-For a more in depth overview, I've attempted to make the [API Reference](http://msanders.com/pydroid/documentation/api-reference/mouse.html) as complete and approachable as possible.
+For a more in depth overview, I've attempted to make the [API Reference](http://msanders.com/pydroid/documentation/api-reference) as complete and approachable as possible.

 <div id="pydroid-license"></div>